ST ANTHONY’S VS ST BENEDICT’S – A proud SAINTS partnership

 Bens enjoyed a streak of four wins in five years from 1962-1966.
 Nihal Soysa (7/16 & 5/32) ran havoc among the Antonian batsmen to lead his side to an innings victory at Kotahena in 1962.
 In the second innings, five visiting batsmen recorded ducks.
 Bens batting was dominated by Quintus Perera (100 in 105 minutes) and Dissanayake, who associated themselves in an unbeaten stand of 145 for the 6th wicket.
 (SBC 195/5d, SACK 77 & 104).

 In 1963, the Bens won comfortably by a mammoth 212 runs at Katugastota.
 (SBC 210/8d & 167/2d, SACK 111 & 102).
 In the following year, the Bens made it three in a row with an innings and 40-run win at Kotahena (SACK 92 & 88, SBC 281/5d) and in 1966, they repeated the dose by another innings victory at Kotahena and on this occasion condemning the Antonians to their lowest total ever of 23.
-Chris Sims (5/31) was the only highlight for the visitors.
+Chris Sims (5/31) provided the only bright spot for the visitors.
 (SACK 23 & 98, SBC 172).

 The game in 1965 at Katugastota, the only draw that avoided a “5W” streak, was also dominated by St Benedict’s.
 A brilliant century by Sunil Fernando (139) helped the Bens to declare at 229/7, giving them a formidable lead of 152 runs.
 A fighting unbeaten 65 from all-rounder Ralston Burke rescued the hosts from 47/4 to finish at 125/5 in the second innings when rain halted play.
 Burke (5/49) also contributed with the ball.
 (SACK 77 & 125/5; SBC 229/7d).